 Miron adds that MSPs and VARs can add value and optimize WAF performance with these three best practices:

 - Test WAF policies to ensure that legitimate traffic is not blocked.

 A web application firewall is meant to block malicious traffic, but it may occasionally block legitimate traffic.
 This could cause your client to lose an opportunity to engage a customer or prospect.
 Still, it can also mean the WAF works unnecessarily hard and uses too many resources.
 Evaluate and test policies periodically to ensure optimal performance.

 - Periodically generate reports for adherence to compliance standards.

 Some regulations that certain businesses or organizations need to comply with, such as The Healthcare Insurance Portability and Accountability Act (HIPAA) or the Payment Card Industry Data Security Standard (PCI DSS), require a WAF.
 You can add value by providing your clients with reports that show they meet regulatory requirements and make it easier for them to document compliance.

 - Ensure proper measures are in place to defend against automated attacks.

-Some web application firewalls alone are not enough to detect and defend against automated attacks.
-Ensure the WAF, as a part of the total security solution you implement for your clients, provides protection from bot attacks.
+Some web application firewalls alone cannot detect and defend against automated attacks.
+Ensure the WAF, as a part of the total security solution you implement for your clients, protects from bot attacks.

 How Does Your WAF Stack Up?